queenkjuul/jingo-retro/README.md

 #### server.baseUrl

-The baseUrl is usually automatically generated by Jingo (with "//" + hostname + ":" + port), but if for some reason you need to overrideit, you can use this option
+The baseUrl is usually automatically generated by jinji (with "//" + hostname + ":" + port), but if for some reason you need to overrideit, you can use this option

 #### authorization.anonRead (boolean: true)